Knowledge base

 Backblaze is a data storage provider.
 It offers two products: B2 Cloud Storage - An object storage service similar to Amazon's S3.
 Computer Backup - An online backup tool that allows Windows and macOS users to back up their data to offsite data centers.

-How to backup your data to Wasabi
+How to backup your data to Hitachi

 How to create a smart backup